 Criteria of Selection

-The selection for the event will be made by following the priorities listed:
+The selection for an event will be made by following the priorities listed:

-- The places will be allocated on the basis of CFF Veteran Selection rankings
+- The places will be allocated on the basis of CFF Veteran Selection points

 In the event ex æquo points tie